-With the recent announcement of Microsoft Azure about the discontinuation of Azure Container Services (ACS) by January 2020, users are encouraged to move their distributed infrastructures across to the newer Azure Kubernetes Services (AKS).
-However, the alternative orchestration options such as Docker Swarm will continue its storage support for its users, Microsoft Azure Cloud Services will no longer run it for them.
-So the question here is, are you ready for the container invasion?
-What exactly is Kubernetes and how to approach it for migration?
+With the Microsoft Azure discontinuation of Azure Container Services (ACS), users have been moving their distributed infrastructures across to the newer Azure Kubernetes Services (AKS).
+However, the alternative orchestration options such as Docker Swarm continue its storage support for users, Microsoft Azure Cloud Services no longer runs it for them.
+So the question here is, just how much do you know about the container invasion?
+What exactly is Kubernetes, and how can you best approach it for migration?

 What will happen to the existing ACS apps?

 Microsoft Azure Services have assured the application build on the ACS will not stop running suddenly after the ACS gets outdated.
 However, the APIs that manages the application will be blocked, so the users will have no control over the applications and will not be able to use Azure tools to add or update new clusters or even scale the existing services.
 There will be no support from the Microsoft Azure team, even if the user tries to manage the running codes using their own tools as it will put a limit over the capabilities.